TUDelft-MUDE/book/book/numerical_methods_for_PDEs/diffusion_equation.md

 (diffusion)=
-# Diffusion equation
+# Diffusion Equation

 In this section we discuss the numerical solution of the 1D diffusion equation.
-The specific (initial) boundary value problem we wish to solve is the following
+The specific (initial) boundary value problem (IBVP) we wish to solve is the following

 $$
   \begin{align}